In 1929, astronomers discovered something very surprising.

 - The entire universe filled with a type of ‘smooth’ background energy (called the ‘cosmological constant’),

-- The entire universe is filled a type of ‘bumpy’ background energy (called ‘scalar fields’).
+- The entire universe is filled with a type of ‘bumpy’ background energy (called ‘scalar fields’).

 Both of these are called ‘dark energy’.

 It’s called ‘dark’ because we can’t see it.
-It only seems to effect the force of gravity.
-It can be thought of as a background energy that ‘lubricates’ the expansion of the universe (it’s not a perfect analogy, but it’s close).
+It only seems to affect the force of gravity.
+It can be thought of as background energy that ‘lubricates’ the expansion of the universe (it’s not a perfect analogy, but it’s close).

 From the distortions in gravity that we can see, we can calculate the amount of energy that dark energy has.